 How to use this blog

 This blog is structured as a series of questions and under each posting, I've provided what I hope will be helpful advice for you in planning your humanist wedding.
 All of the posts are on one page, but each one has been condensed in size, so to read the full details, just click on the post title or 'read more'.
-When you get to the end of the post, just click on 'home' to get back to the full page of posts (or on older/newer posts).
+When you get to the end of the post, just click on 'home' to get back to the full page of posts.
 If you're interested in a particular subject, you can also click on the list to the left or you can do your own search by using the box below.

 I've started with a short video clip, so happy watching, happy reading and happy wedding planning!